Associate Degree in Culinary Arts

 About This Program

 As the third-largest national industry and the largest in the state of Maine, the food industry estimates more than 60,000 additional chefs will be needed each year in the United States.
 SMCC’s Culinary Arts program offers instruction in food preparation and service to supply these demands.
+It is the only post-secondary culinary program in Maine certified by the American Culinary Federation.
 The program curriculum covers all aspects of fundamental food preparation including meats, poultry, fish, vegetables, sauces, soups, bread and pastry baking, desserts, specialty cooking, dining room service and more.
 Related instruction gives emphasis to management techniques, including inventory control, culinary mathematics, personnel and business management, bookkeeping, accounting and menu planning.
 General education with coursework in English, math and social science and a 400-hour externship rounds out the program.
 Opportunities for graduates are wide ranging in all areas of both direct food preparation and related management in the food service field.

 Your Degree Courses